adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 If we need to update the rule in multiple places, a search and replace might be all that's necessary.
 Also, when the red *mixin* changes to *orange*, its name will need updating anyway.

 With all that said, mixins can be very useful.
 We might, for example, want to apply *clearfix* rules across different elements and only within certain breakpoints.
-This is something that vanilla CSS can't do.
+This is something that vanilla CSS can't do elegantly.

-As such, mixins are not *bad*, we should use them, but use them judiciously.
+As such, mixins are not *bad*, it's just that we should use them judiciously.

 ## What about performance?